pennersr/django-allauth/README.rst

   After signing up, keep the user account inactive until the e-mail address is verified

+ACCOUNT_PASSWORD_VERIFICATION (=True)
+  Require the user to enter their password twice on the sign up form to verify it is entered correctly.

 ACCOUNT_EMAIL_AUTHENTICATION (=False)
   Login by e-mail address, not username